MarcoIeni/release-plz/website/docs/extra/busy-repos.md

 # Busy repositories

 This section discusses some considerations when using release-plz in busy repositories.
-For the purpose of this document, a busy repository is a repository with the following
-characteristics:

-- The CI runs in parallel on multiple commits of the main branch either because the CI is slow or because the repository is very active.
-- The repository is maintained by multiple developers that might push commits to the main branch while `release-plz release` is running (typically, a solo maintainer waits for the release to finish before pushing other commits to the repo).
+For the purpose of this document, a busy repository is a repository where maintainers push commits to the main branch while `release-plz release` is still running

 If you are using release-plz in a busy repository, please read this section carefully.